Josh Metellus: Professional career

 On July 23, 2020, the Minnesota Vikings signed Metellus to a four–year, $3.45 million contract that includes an initial signing bonus of $160,265.

 Throughout training camp, Metellus competed against Brian Cole II for a roster spot as a backup safety.
 On September 5, 2020, the Minnesota Vikings waived him as part of their final roster cuts and signed him to the practice squad the next day.
 He was promoted to the active roster on September 18, 2020.

 Metellus made his first career start in Week 3 of the 2022 season against the Detroit Lions, where he recorded his first career interception off Jared Goff in the final seconds of the fourth quarter in the 28–24 win.

 On September 7, 2023, the Minnesota Vikings signed Mettelus to a two–year, $8.00 million contract extension that includes $5.13 million guaranteed upon signing and an initial signing bonus of $3.00 million.
 During the 2023 season, Metellus became notable for his versatility within Brian Flores' defense, playing in twelve different defensive positions through Week 14.

 During the 2024 season, Metellus and teammate Camryn Bynum became known for their choreographed celebrations following defensive turnovers, which included references to movies such as The Parent Trap, White Chicks, and High School Musical.
 Metellus and Bynum combined for five interceptions on the season.

 On July 26, 2025, Metellus signed a three-year, $36 million contract extension with the Vikings.
+He started 14 games for Minnesota, recording two interceptions, six pass deflections, 0.5 sacks, and 86 combined tackles.
+On December 17, it was announced that Metellus would require season-ending shoulder surgery.